How an Open Door Policy in the Workplace Can Benefit Your Business

 - If you and your staff are onsite, let employees know that when they find your door open, they're welcome to drop in and share their thoughts or ask questions.
 Conversely, when your door is closed, it may be better for them to schedule some time to meet with you.

 - If you're in a remote or hybrid work setup , consider directing employees to schedule time for a phone or video call based on your availability.

 - Set and follow through on open door boundaries.
 Remind employees that your time, like theirs, is extremely valuable.
 Being responsible for the company's overall well-being means you can't be personally available as much as you might like.
 Encourage employees to carefully think through a problem and possible solution on their own before approaching you.

 - Let your staff know that an open door policy doesn't exist to spread gossip or rumors.
 The focus is always on exploring obstacles or opportunities, and coming up with practical solutions and next steps.

 An open door communication policy is a great chance to hone your listening skills.
 This can be difficult, as many owners and managers are often eager to talk and may feel a need to fill the voids in a conversation.
 You may better serve your team members when you use active listening and a closer observation of the employee's nonverbal cues.
 The ability to listen well is beneficial in virtually all business situations, so this is a great way to sharpen those skills to use later with customers and vendors.

-Communication is an essential resource for engaging and retaining your valued employees, particularly during challenging times such as the COVID-19 pandemic.
+Communication is an essential resource for engaging and retaining your valued employees.
 In keeping those lines open with an active open door policy in the workplace, you can help keep morale up and reinforce your dedication to your staff.